yakazimir/semantic_fragments/README.md

 # semantic_fragments

-Code and data for experiments on semantic fragments
+Repository for semantic fragment experiments in the following: